TexasInstruments/edgeai-tidl-tools/runtimes/examples/python/basic_example/README.md

 When using .npz files as input data, the following requirements must be met:

-1. **Multiple Inputs**: The NPZ loader supports cycling through multiple arrays in a single file. **Important Note: The data will be loaded in sequence as arrays appear in the file, NOT based on the keys in the npz file**.
-Make sure to have the same number of numpy arrays in the same order as the inputs in the model.
+1. **Loading by Name (Recommended)**: The NPZ loader will look up each array by the model input name.
+Name your arrays to match the model input names when creating the file (e.g. `np.savez('data.npz', images=arr0, masks=arr1)`).
+This is the safest approach for multi-input models as it is order-independent.

+   **Index-based Fallback**: If an array key matching the input name is not found, the loader falls back to loading arrays sequentially by position and prints a warning with the available keys.
+In this case, make sure the arrays are in the same order as the model inputs.

 2. **Shape and Data Type**:
    - **Flexible Shape Validation**: The NPZ loader supports more flexible shape validation: